code-with-Anson/Flow/docs/README_EN.md

 - **Multimodal Fusion**: Unified management of data in various formats such as images, documents, and text.
 - **Semantic Retrieval**: Supports "Search Image by Text" and "Semantic Search", breaking the limitations of traditional keyword search.
 - **Privacy & Security**: Private deployment, keeping data completely in your own hands.
-- **Automated Pipeline**: Asynchronous data processing pipeline based on Kafka, automatically completing file vectorization and index construction.
+- **Automated Pipeline**: Asynchronous data processing pipeline based on RabbitMQ, automatically completing file vectorization and index construction.

 ---